GUINEA PIG Care – everything you should know

 entry_365

 Males can be tricky to bond, especially if they have not grown up with their new friend, and as a result, most adult male-to-adult-male bondings fail to work and often result in serious injury.
 Sometimes, an adult male will accept a baby male, but fighting can start when the baby matures, and they then have to be separated.
 Neutering generally will not resolve fighting as it only renders them infertile.
 If a pair of males have to be split up due to fighting, having them live side by side in adjacent cages and runs can work very well, as they can see, hear and smell each other but can’t cause any harm.
 The alternative is to have a single male castrated so he can then live with a female, as mentioned above.
 Some older single males can be happy and content as house pigs, especially if they get lots of attention from their owners.
-Each guinea pig is different, and this needs to be taken into account, too, as some enjoy company, others hate it and prefer to do their own thing with minimum interference from their well-meaning owners.
+Each guinea pig is different, and this needs to be taken into account, too, as some enjoy company, and others hate it and prefer to do their own thing with minimum interference from their well-meaning owners.

 Keeping a rabbit and guinea pig together rarely works long-term and should not be attempted, as serious injury to the guinea pig is the likely outcome.
 Suppose a group of guinea pigs is to be kept together.
 In that case, the best combination is all female and possibly one neutered male, who is often very useful as a peacemaker as it unites all the girls together.
 The film below illustrates very well how a male can be kept successfully side by side with females whilst waiting for his fertility to drop post-castration.
 Filmed by the new owners of Fudge (now called Finn):